YotsubaBeat/kappaworker/README.md

 # wsProxy - A proxy app which works with websockets
 ### Responds to websocket requests and sends back its work.
 > [!IMPORTANT]
->   # Needs a client to load the page for the ServiceWorker registration process to work
+>   # Needs any client to process the webpage for the encoding process to properly work

 # Benefits
 ### With the use of [wsProxy client](https://github.com/yotsubabeat), wsProxy can be runned with the use of a plain HTML document runned on any browser.